WAKING UP TOGETHER:

 A MONTHLY RELATIONAL MINDFULNESS SERIES

-WHEN: 1st Thursday of the month, 6:30-8pm EST, Thursday, April 4, 2024 - Thursday, December 5, 2024 (We will not meet in July/September)
+WHEN: 1st Thursday of the month, 6:30-8pm EST, Thursday, April 4, 2024 - Thursday, December 5, 2024 (We will not meet in July and will meet the 2nd Thursday in September, 9/12/24)

 WHERE: In-person event hosted by Social Sangha at Quietude, 1130 Montreat Rd, Black Mountain, NC 28711